izzydi/Divorce-predictions/README.md

 # Divorce-predictions

-Divorce predictions, testing with many algorithms
+Divorce predictions, testing with many algorithms and a neural network